swoodford/osx/README.md

 - **server-security-updates.sh** Run locally (on OS X) to apply updates in serverupdates.sh script
 - **serverlist** List of server host name aliases to apply updates
 - **serverupdates.sh** Automatically install server updates and log results to file
-- **setup-developer-environment.sh** Setup a new developer environment in OS X (untested and considered experimental)
+- **setup-developer-environment.sh** Setup a new developer environment in OS X
 - **syncSSHkeys.sh** Sync authorized ssh keys on all servers with a master list
 - **update-developer-environment.sh** Update developer environment in OS X